Partnered Projects

 Case Study – Lentara UnitingCare

-The partnership was established in 2016 to facilitate the development of social innovation and entrepreneurship through co-design.
+The partnership with Lentara Uniting Care was established to facilitate the development of social innovation and entrepreneurship through co-design.
 The students developed creative and digital responses to a range of Lentara projects, including their annual Winter Appeal, Asylum Seeker Housing campaign, Men’s Shed, a Shower Bus for the homeless, and developing store identity branding for their recycled clothing initiative.

 Following the initial partnered project Lentara employed three of the outstanding students, initially as 12-week paid internships and then as ongoing members of the Lentara team.